-This is the second week of the season-long ritual, Descent and Return of the Light, that takes the Winter Solstice as its hinge.
+This is the end of the second week of the season-long ritual, Descent and Return of the Light, that takes the Winter Solstice as its hinge.
+Today/Sunday and tomorrow/Monday are good days for working with the candle wreath.
+We are lighting one less candle each week as we move toward the Solstice so we can wait with the dark and receive its nurture.
 You are invited to join the e-retreat in progress for support in tending the season with daily emails and weekly virtual circles.

 The cry of the geese as they migrate leaves a melancholy echo.
 Then silence.
 Most other birds have gone before and many creatures of the land are in their dens.
 Leaves have fallen from trees; the bare and quiet branches stand against sky.

 The emptiness can seem bleak, but opportunity flows into its openness.
 A view to distant mountains opens up without leaves.
 And while nature withdraws at this time of year, the presence of the ancestors grows stronger.
 We tell stories of the recent dead at our holiday gatherings, passing on their memory and gifts to a new generation.
 We enact small rituals, cook holiday foods, and gather in ways that ancestors from generations in the past began.
 We celebrate traditions and wisdom inherited from spiritual and religious paths nurtured by the ancestors of ancient times.